 Estate agent fees: how to haggle

 You should always invite several estate agents (ideally three) to value your home and quote you a fee.
-Make sure you grill them on their recent performance and what's included as part of the service - our downloadable checklist details the key questions to ask.
+Make sure you grill them on their recent performance and what's included as part of their service - download our checklist for the key questions to ask:

 Estate agents will not want to lose your business, so you can often negotiate on the fee or other aspects of the service (for example the notice or tie-in period).
 If one agent has quoted you a lower fee but you'd prefer to use another firm, mention that you've found a cheaper deal and see if they're able to offer a reduction.

 If your favourite estate agent refuses to lower their fee, see if they'll compromise by offering a sliding scale, where you pay different rates of commission based on how much the agent gets for your property.
 This can act as a strong incentive for them to achieve the best possible price.

 Some estate agents also offer a reduced service for a fixed fee that's payable upfront, whether your property sells or not.

 Estate agent contracts: things to check